attilacs/lambda-git-test/teszt.md

 A git log paranccsal lehet megnézni a repo történetét.
 A kimenetet kapcsolókkal lehet módosítani pl. git log --oneline --graph --all.
 A grep-pel tudunk szűrni a kimenetbent.
 1. Melyik git parancsot használnád, hogy megtudd milyen állapotban van épp a repo? git status

+A node-express-app.js módosításának időpontja:
+Fri Nov 8 13:08:59 2019 +0100
+A commit message:
+Change the status endpoint to /health

+    To follow industry standards, the endpoint responsible for the status of the service should live under the /health endpoint and return a bool value denoted by the `health` key